 - Canine TSH test

-Maybe not the best option but sometimes hypothyroidism is addressed with synthetic hormones in effort to repair the thyroid.
-A veterinarian will regularly monitor your dog’s iodine levels to determine whether or not hormone therapy will be a life-long or short-term requirement.
+while synthetic hormones are not the best option, sometimes hypothyroidism in dogs is addressed with synthetic hormones in an effort to repair the thyroid.
+A veterinarian will regularly monitor your dog's iodine levels to determine whether or not hormone therapy will be a life-long or short-term requirement.
 This decision depends on the level of iodine deficiency and the extent of damage to the thyroid.
 Most hormone treatment is temporary and given only until iodine levels (and other health markers) come into balance.

 One Final Thought

 What do you do to keep your dog healthy?
-Have you ever tried feeding your pet seaweed or fish?
+Do you give your dog an iodine supplement?
 Leave a comment and share your tips!

 - Scott-Moncrieff JC.
 Thyroid disorders in the geriatric veterinary patient.
 Veterinary Clinics of North America: Small Animal Practice.
 2012 July;42(4):707-25, vi-vii. doi: 10.1016/j.cvsm.2012.04.012.